Sunny with a High Near 85

 Friday

 Mostly sunny, with a high near 82.
-West wind 5 to 13 mph, with gusts as high as 22 mph.
+Breezy, with a south southwest wind 6 to 11 mph becoming west 17 to 22 mph in the afternoon.
+Winds could gust as high as 33 mph.

 Friday Night

-Partly cloudy, with a low around 53.
-West wind 8 to 13 mph becoming light and variable.
-Winds could gust as high as 21 mph.
+Mostly clear, with a low around 49.
+Breezy, with a west wind 17 to 22 mph becoming light west southwest after midnight.
+Winds could gust as high as 32 mph.

 Saturday

-Mostly sunny, with a high near 82.
-East wind 5 to 11 mph becoming west in the afternoon.
-Winds could gust as high as 25 mph.
+Sunny, with a high near 82.
+Breezy, with a west wind 5 to 10 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 32 mph.

 Saturday Night